Multi-objective Optimization in CPU Design Space Exploration: Attention is All You Need: Design of AttentionDSE

 Here, the internal edges represent the intra-stage perception field, while the external edges represent the inter-stage perception field.
 After calculating the perception degrees, the sequence of the micro-architecture is determined using the insertion sort algorithm.
 Parameters with the larger perception degree are inserted into the middle of the sequence as shown in Fig.~\ref{fig:micro-architecture_serialization_technique}(d).
 After all the pipeline stages have been serialized, the final vector of the micro-architecture is combined according to the order of the pipeline stages.

-After the micro-architecture has been serialized, the vanilla self-attention mechanism can be replaced by the sliding window attention mechanism due to the parameter clusters.
+In the clustered sequence, the correlation between adjacent parameters is significantly higher than that between non-adjacent parameters.
+At this point, the sliding window only needs to cover a local area to capture most of the key dependencies, without the need to calculate global attention.
 Fig.~\ref{fig:sliding_window_attention} shows an example of attention weight calculation compared with vanilla self-attention and PDA.
 For vanilla self-attention, every parameter must calculate the attention weight with every other parameter, as shown in Fig.~\ref{fig:sliding_window_attention}(a).
 To optimize this process, we set the window size to the maximum perception degree among all parameters.
 In this example, the window size is set to five, as illustrated in Fig.~\ref{fig:sliding_window_attention}(b).

 In general, with the help of the PDA, each parameter calculates the attention weight only with its relative parameters.
 In this way, for a parameter vector of length $n$, the computational complexity is reduced from $O(n^2)$ to $O(n)$.
-Thus, the PDA approach alleviates the limitations posed by number of parameters, enhances scalability, and reduces the training and inference time of the prediction model.
+Thus, the PDA approach alleviates the limitations posed by the number of parameters, enhances scalability, and reduces the training and inference time of the prediction model.